zhorifiandi/zhorifiandi.github.io/_posts/2024-09-14-solve-stuck-systems-flow-using-saga-pattern.md

 ---
 title: Avoid Manual Reconciliation, Solve Stuck Systems Flow using Saga Pattern
-excerpt: Even if you’re using monolithic architecture, you can leverage Saga Pattern for managing complex, multi-step processes in distributed systems.
-Implementing this pattern helps reduce manual intervention, improves system reliability, and ensures smooth user experiences even when things go wrong.
+excerpt: Have you ever encountered case where you need to do manual reconciliation when your systems break?
+This often happen in transactional flow, in which every requests matter.
+Implementing saga pattern will help reduce manual intervention, improves system reliability, and ensures smooth user experiences when things go wrong.
 categories: software-architecture
 tags:
     - Software Architecture